How Chicago Landlords Should Use Credit Scores in Tenant Screening

 Credit Score of 740 - 799

-According to both credit scoring models, a score in this range may be considered "very good" according to both credit scoring models, " but VantageScore interprets anything above 781 as an “excellent” credit score.
+Both scoring models consider this range "very good," but VantageScore interprets anything above 781 as an "excellent" credit score.

 Credit Score of 800+